dreamgrove/dreamgrove/content/balance/FAQ.md

 ### DISCLAIMER:

-Keep in mind that this is aimed at 2 tank compositions so you do not need as many defensive layers, as you can use stuff like SI on cooldown without any impact.
++ Keep in mind that this is aimed at 2 tank compositions so you do not need as many defensive layers, as you can use stuff like SI on cooldown without any impact.
 This also means that you WILL have to use stuff like SI when you are entering a pack, as you want to stack the mobs as much as possible before using RF and Incarn, so just like with balance pre pool rage from the pack before and enter your big pull with at least one Ironfur stack, Stampeding Roar and Survival Instincts if needed.
-I would recommend that you read [this guide](https://docs.google.com/spreadsheets/d/1lqot6so0xiohnUjR5Qcs2zFYl9c0x7Ce8z9Lhg1rKSY/edit?usp=sharing) made by Catha (an actual guardian player).
++ I would recommend that you read [this guide](https://docs.google.com/spreadsheets/d/1lqot6so0xiohnUjR5Qcs2zFYl9c0x7Ce8z9Lhg1rKSY/edit?usp=sharing) made by Catha (an actual guardian player).
-You NEED 4piece for this to be a thing.
++ You NEED 4piece for this to be a thing.
-If you have bad gear for bear or you have no idea how to play the spec, it might be better to ignore all of this and just play moonkin.
++ If you have bad gear for bear or you have no idea how to play the spec, it might be better to ignore all of this and just play moonkin.
-Do not play this in a pug if you do not at least inform your group about what you will do.
++ Do not play this in a pug if you do not at least inform your group about what you will do.

-I am not responsible for you depleting your keys with this.
-Enjoy :)

 <div id="Utility">